$altText

 Internet in the Residence Halls

-Students living in University Residences use ResNet Internet services to connect their personal devices to the campus network, either wirelessly with PAL3.0 or by using an industry standard Ethernet connection.
+Students living in University Residences use ResNet Internet services to connect their personal devices to the campus network, either wirelessly with the EduRoam network or by using an industry standard Ethernet connection.

 Students living in University Residences are strongly encouraged to: